adityapk00/zqw-docs/docs/faq.md

 ### Can I mine with zec-qt-wallet?

-No, zec-qt-wallet is a wallet and full node.
+No, ZecWallet is a wallet and full node.
 While you can configure `zcashd` to run the built-in CPU miner, this isn't practical to run on mainnet and you need alternative hardware and software to run.
 See [this page](https://www.zcashcommunity.com/mining/) for more information on mining.

 ## WinZEC

 ### How do I upgrade from WinZEC / zcash4mac / zcash4win?

 [WinZEC](http://winzec.com/) and its predecessor zcash4win (and zcash4mac) have now been deprecated.
-You can simply install zec-qt-wallet and it'll use the existing data directory and wallet from any previous installation and operate as normal.
+You can simply install ZecWallet and it'll use the existing data directory and wallet from any previous installation and operate as normal.

 ### Can I import the WinZEC address book?